Shoulder pain is one of the most common complaints of young athletes and older individuals. It can be brought on by injury or chronic overuse.

 Rotator Cuff Tears:

 Rotator cuff tears are common in athletes who play throwing sports and older adults with specific or overuse injuries.
-There are four individual rotator cuff muscles (ie supraspinatus, infraspinatus, teres minor, and subscapularis) all that may be injured
+There are four individual rotator cuff muscles (i.e. supraspinatus, infraspinatus, teres minor, and subscapularis), all of which may be injured.

 Bursitis: